Defining Measures of Worth

 [15] The GDP deflator is derived by dividing nominal GDP for a particular year by real GDP for that year, and then multiplying by 100.
 Real GDP are in chained dollars anchored to a particular year, and price indexes are chain-type measures.
 Since the GDP deflator does not make use of a fixed bundle of goods, changes in consumption patterns or the introduction of new goods and services are automatically reflected in the deflator.

-[16] Whether they remember that there was no smart phone that year and expensive flat screen TVs were 30 inches wide is a separate question.
+[19] Whether they remember that there was no smart phone sixteen years ago, and rare and expensive flat screen TVs were 30 inches wide is a separate question.

 [17] These 26 include deflators for durable and nondurable goods, services, fixed investment, exports, and federal and state and local government expenditures.